-Music Assistant is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Music Assistant is compatible with Leopard, Snow Leopard, Lion, Mountain Lion and Mavericks.

 Music Assistant was developed to help set a tempo and tune your instruments.

 Mac Version 2.2.0 is compatible with Mountain Lion's default security, is Intel, and uses a new icon.
 Windows XP Version 2.1.0 add the capability to see flashes (vice hear clicks) in the Metronome Mode and use pitches other than the standard 440 Hz for A4 notes in the Tune-up Mode.